 Prentiss has received the Legislator of the Year Award by NBCSL at their Annual Convention 2001 for, among many accomplishments, her work in leading the publication of Closing the Achievement Gap, NBCSL Roundtable Award, Cleveland State Civic Achievement Award, African American Women's Agenda Woman of the Year Award, Ohio Hunger Task Force Legislator of the Year Award, Greater Cleveland AIDS Taskforce "A Voice Against the Silence" Award, Glenville Hall of Fame Award, and McDonalds Black History Makers of Tomorrow Program Award.

 As the state senator from the 21st District, Prentiss represented Bratenahl, Brooklyn Heights, Cleveland (part), Cleveland Heights, Cuyahoga Heights, East Cleveland, Newburgh Heights and University Heights.
 She received her B.A. in Education and M.Ed. from Cleveland State University.
-She holds a post-graduate certificate in Administration from Kent State University and is a graduate of the Weatherhead School of Management of the Case Western Reserve Advanced Management Program.
+She held a post-graduate certificate in Administration from Kent State University and is a graduate of the Weatherhead School of Management of the Case Western Reserve Advanced Management Program.

 Source: